PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

       result = 2 + 2
       expected = 4
       assert result == expected, f"2 + 2 returns {result} instead of {expected}."

-..
-TODO Python 3.8+: update this example to use the f"{result=}" syntax.

 .. tip::